jafaripur/avicenna-logic-system/README.md

 A powerful tool for analyzing logical proofs and generating truth tables with propositional logic support and evaluator system.

 This project is a comprehensive system for parsing and evaluating propositional logic expressions.
-It provides tools to tokenize, parse, and evaluate logical formulas, supporting standard logical operators such as AND (`∧`), OR (`∨`), NOT (`¬`), IMPLICATION (`→`), and BICONDITIONAL (`↔`).
+It provides tools to tokenize, parse, and evaluate logical formulas, supporting standard logical operators such as AND (`∧`), OR (`∨`), EXCLUSIVE DISJUCTION (`⊕`), NOT (`¬`), IMPLICATION (`→`), and BICONDITIONAL (`↔`).
 The system is designed to handle complex nested expressions and can evaluate them against a given context (a mapping of variables to boolean values).

 ## Key Features:
 - `Tokenizer`: Converts logical expressions into standardized tokens.